CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 The most common expression you will use for data-driven visualizations is [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) a special CARTO VL expression that outputs values based on an input.

-Depending on the type of input the matching output will be performed in different ways:
+Depending on the type of input, the matching output is performed in two different ways:
 - **One-to-one**: is performed when the number of possible categories in the input matches the number of values.
-For example, `ramp(buckets($winner, ["Conservative Party", "Labour Party"]), [blue, red])` will set conservatives blue, and progressives red
-- **Interpolation**: is performed when there isn't a one-to-one match allowing intermediate values to be created automatically.
+- **Interpolation**: is performed when there isn't a one-to-one match and intermediate values are created automatically.
-For example, `color: ramp($population_density, [green, yellow, red])` will assign the color green to features with a low population density and red to the ones with high population density.
-Intermediate population densities will get colored based on the interpolation between green, yellow and red based on how close a value is to the lowest and highest values in the dataset.

-To introduce the use of `ramp`, this guide covers using them with the styling property `color`. `ramp` values don't always have to be colors. `ramp` gives you the ablitiy to create a variety of map types like bubble, flow, and more which we will explore in more detail in [Part 2](/developers/carto-vl/guides/data-driven-visualizations-part-2/) of this guide.

-We've talked about how [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) can be used to match *inputs* with *values*.
-In general, `ramp` allows matching most types of inputs with most types of values.
-The most common use case is to match a property as the input to fixed constant outputs like color.
+In this guide, you will explore the use of [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) to match *inputs* to *values*.
+The most common use case is to match a property in your data as the input to fixed constant outputs like color or size.
 This is what we call **style by value**.

-The following sections will cover **style by value** for different data property types.
-For example, when dealing with a transaction dataset we could style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash, etc.).
+The following sections will cover **style by value** for different data properties and map types.
+For example, by the end of this guide, you will better understand when dealing with something like a transaction dataset how to style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash, etc.).

+**Note**:
+To introduce the use of `ramp`, this guide covers use-cases with the styling property `color`. `ramp` values don't always have to be colors. `ramp` gives you the ablitiy to create a variety of map types like bubble, flow, and more which we will explore in more detail in [Part 2](/developers/carto-vl/guides/data-driven-visualizations-part-2/) of this guide.

 ### Numeric properties

-#### Symbolize unclassed numeric data
+#### Unclassed numeric data

 It is common to want to map a continuous range of numeric data, like population density, to a continuous range of colors, for example, the range of colors between black and yellow.
 This is straight-forward with CARTO VL.

-The style below will map the feature with the lowest population density in the source data to `midnight blue` and the feature with the highest population density to `gold`:
+The style below assigns the feature with the lowest population density in the source data to `midnightblue` and the feature with the highest population density to `gold`.
+Intermediate population densities are colored based on the interpolation between `midnightblue` and `gold` based on how close a value is to the lowest and highest values in the dataset.

 ```CARTOVL_Viz
 color: ramp($population_density, [midnightblue, gold])